 When SRD’s Rapid Response Team arrived, We’am was found to be suffering from extreme acute malnutrition.
 Her treatment started right away.

 We’am’s mother was assured that breastfeeding her child was completely appropriate.
-Community health workers taught her how to provide her child with proper nutrition, as well as nutrients and vitamins.
+Community health workers provided her with an education on how to provide her child with proper nutrition, as well as nutrients and vitamins.

 The team continued visits until their treatment objectives were met.
-We’am’s weight rose and she seemed to get healthier and happier with each visit.
+We’am’s weight rose and she seemed healthier and happier with each visit.